Interlingua

 Interlingua (/ɪntərˈlɪŋɡwə/, /ia/) is an international auxiliary language (IAL) developed between 1937 and 1951 by the American International Auxiliary Language Association (IALA).
 It is a constructed language of the "naturalistic" variety, whose vocabulary, grammar, and other characteristics are derived from natural languages.
-Interlingua literature maintains that (written) Interlingua is comprehensible to the billions of people who speak Romance languages, though it is actively spoken by only a few hundred.
+Interlingua proponents maintain that (written) Interlingua is comprehensible to the over 900 million native speakers of Romance languages, though it is actively spoken by only a few hundred.

 Interlingua was developed to combine a simple, mostly regular grammar with a vocabulary common to a wide range of western European languages, making it easy to learn for those whose native languages were sources of Interlingua's vocabulary and grammar.

 The name Interlingua comes from the Latin words inter, meaning 'between', and lingua, meaning 'tongue' or 'language'.
-These morphemes are the same in Interlingua; thus, Interlingua would mean 'between language'.
+These morphemes are the same in Interlingua; thus, Interlingua means 'between language'.

 Overview

-Interlingua focuses on common vocabulary shared by Western European languages, which are often descended from or heavily influenced by the Latin language (such as the Romance languages) and Greek language.
-Interlingua organizers have four "primary control languages" where, by default, a word (or variant thereof) is expected to appear in at least three of them to qualify for inclusion in Interlingua.
-These are English; French; Italian; and a combination of Spanish and Portuguese which are treated as a single mega-language for Interlingua purposes.
+Interlingua focuses on common vocabulary shared by Western European languages, which are often descended from or heavily influenced by Latin (such as the Romance languages) and Greek.
+Interlingua organizers have four "primary control languages" where, by default, a word (or variant thereof) is expected to appear in at least three of them to qualify for inclusion in Interlingua: English; French; Italian; and a combination of Spanish and Portuguese, which are treated as a single "mega-language" for Interlingua purposes.
 Additionally, German and Russian have been dubbed "secondary control languages".
 While the result is often akin to Neo-Latin as the most frequent source of commonality, Interlingua words can have origins in any language, as long as they have drifted into the primary control languages as loanwords.
 For example, the Japanese words geisha and samurai and the Finnish word sauna are used in most Western European languages, and therefore in Interlingua as well; similarly, the Guugu Yimithirr word gangurru is used in latinized form (Interlingua: kanguru, English: kangaroo).

 The maintainers of Interlingua attempt to keep the grammar simple and word formation regular, and use only a small number of roots and affixes.
 This is intended to make the language quicker to learn.